 Remote and secluded and set on the side of Hatterell Hill with views over the picturesque and hidden valleys below, this is a truly very special place to stay.

 In the winter it can be muddy on the track up to the house - so please remember your wellington boots if opening the gates!

 The spacious kitchen is fully equipped with large central work station, Belfast sink, dishwasher, Lacanche electric range and double oven.
 Fridge and freezer.
 A fabulous swedish antique dining table and chairs to comfortably seats 12 and is located below a very impressive wall-size mirror, which adds to the light and spacious feel of this room.
 With composite stone floor and pale colours throughout.

 French doors lead out to the terraces with wonderful views from every side, with sofa, chairs and a table.
 Limestone tiles with underfloor heating throughout.

 Washing machine and tumble dryer are neatly housed under the staircase, by the Play room which has a large flat screen Sky TV, books and games and 2 sofas.

 Up a few steps to the sitting room which is carpeted and has a comfortable sofas and chairs, large bookcases and as a centrepiece the open fire with Bathstone fireplace.
-An I-pod dock with sound system is also available for guests to use.
 French doors also open out from here to a sheltered sunny courtyard where there is a barbeque and table tennis.